 Export to PDF from the Power BI service

 In the service, select a report to display it on the canvas.
 You can select a report from your Home page, Apps, or any other container from the nav pane.

 In the Power BI service, select Export > PDF from the menu bar.

 A pop-up appears where you can select Current values or Default values.
 Current values exports the report in the current state, which includes the active changes you made to slicer and filter values.
 Most users select this option.
 Alternatively, selecting Default values exports the report in its original state, as the designer shared it, and doesn't reflect any changes you made to that original state.

 Additionally, there's a check box to select whether or not to export the hidden tabs of a report.
 Select this check box if you want to export only report tabs that are visible to you in your browser.
 If you prefer to get all the hidden tabs as part of your export, you can leave this check box cleared.
 If the check box is grayed out, there are no hidden tabs in the report.
 After you make your selections, select Export to continue.

 You may also choose to export only the current page you're viewing in a report by checking the Only export current page option.
-By default, this option is unchecked and all pages will be exported from your report.
+By default, this option is unchecked and all pages are exported from your report.

 A progress bar displays in the upper-right corner.
 Exporting might take a few minutes.
 You can continue to work in the Power BI service while the report is being exported.

 After the Power BI service finishes the export process, the notification banner changes to let you know.
-In Microsoft Edge, you'll be prompted to save or open the PDF.
+In Microsoft Edge, you are prompted to save or open the PDF.

 In Google Chrome, the file options display in the lower left corner of the browser.